TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/letting-go/readme.md

 The nurse came around and—

-I was very nervous while I was waiting for the nurse to show up.
+I was very nervous while I waited for the nurse to show up.
 But as it happened, the injection was very easy, and I didn't feel a thing, and you can't see the needle anyway.
 The main thing to know is that you need to put it in the right sharps bin afterwards, the purple one, because it's a cytotoxin.
 And what that means is that you can't spill it on your skin, because it's a cytotoxin and it will damage your skin.
 But injecting it inside your body is totally fine(!).

 But yeah, there's a spill kit in case you accidentally get it somewhere *outside* your body.